-“At Château Ramafort, the terroir is not only a marriage of soil and a climate, there are the gentle slopes offering themselves to the sun, the hare that occasionally leaps over the vine, the birds who nest, the bees who come in search of wild flowers, and the sea of clouds that float past us in the early morning.
+“At Château Ramafort, it’s not simply a marriage of soil and climate.
+It’s the gentle slopes offering themselves to the sun, the hare that leaps happily over the vines, the birds who nest in our trees, the bees who come to visit in search of wild flowers, and the sea of clouds that float past us in the early morning.

 Since time immemorial, our vineyard Château Ramafort has taken root in the generous lands of the Médoc.
 Currently we have 36 hectares of vines planted on gentle slopes, exposed both to westerly winds from the Atlantic Ocean, and to the influence of the Gironde river in the distance